hacktoon/sitegen/README.md

     python3 ion.py spark

-If you're not in the site root, you have to pass a path as second parameter:
+If you want create a different page, you have to pass a path as second parameter:

     python3 ion.py spark path/to/folder

 This will create a *data.ion* model file.
 You're ready to start adding your own content:

     title = My first post
-    date = 2012/05/20
+    date = 2012-05-20
     content
     My page content